ex-jedi/beginner-javascript-tutorials/README.md

   - We can fetch new data.
   - We can play music and video.
   - We can add any type of interaction to the page.

     - that is done by writing JavaScript that interfaces with the DOM (the things that are on the page, the elements on the page).

+# Selecting elements

+    - querySelector can be used on any element. <https://wesbos.com/javascript/04-the-dom/selecting-elements/#searching-inside-already-selected-elements>

 # Adding Text